Paso Robles Visitor Center

 Located at 1225 Park Street, the Paso Robles Visitor Center is steeped in history.
 Known locally as the Smith Building, it was originally a sporting goods store.
 Clark Smith first moved to the Creston area in 1885, and while he left in 1888 he returned in 1893 as an avid cyclist to open Smith Brothers Cyclery and Bicycle Hospital.
 He dealt in bicycles, sporting equipment, shotguns, and ammunition, and as the business grew and expanded it became a Paso Robles institution.

 Many things changed over the years, including sometimes the name of the business.
 But the atmosphere remained the same.
-As people traded in their guns for new ones, he hung the old ones on the wall resulting in a collection that grew to over 300.
-He and his offspring kept the tradition going until 1989 when they chose to rent the space out to other businesses.
+As people traded in their guns for new ones he hung the old ones on the wall which grew to a collection of over 300.
+He and his descendants kept the tradition going until 1989 when they chose to lease the space out to other businesses.
 When he began running the store, Gary Smith (grandson of Clark) would stand on the upper balcony and drop a spider (albeit fake) down onto unsuspecting visitors for a laugh.
+An exhibit of the original store (and the spider!) can be seen at the Pioneer Museum.

 In 2003, the earthquake in Cambria caused massive damage in downtown Paso, and the marks can still be seen on the front of the building.
 In honor of the tragedy, the date is etched on the front of the building.